 - Bruising and damage to the skin and tissues in the neck, resulting in the formation of scar tissue

-Dogs who are repeatedly yanked and choked may become resentful, aggressive, and fearful of hands.
+Dogs who are repeatedly yanked and choked may become resentful, aggressive, and fearful.

-Real fences and positive training methods, in which dogs are rewarded for good behavior, are kinder and more effective.
-Read about some dog-training tips that will help dogs, not hurt them.
+Real fences and positive training methods are the kind choice and much more effective.
+Read more about training tips that will help dogs, not hurt them.